The Bankrate promise

 An inherited IRA may be the most complex issue to handle well when wrapping up an estate.
-If you’ve recently inherited an individual retirement account, or IRA, you can find yourself at the tricky three-way intersection of estate planning, financial planning and tax planning.
+If you’ve recently inherited an individual retirement account, you can find yourself at the tricky three-way intersection of estate planning, financial planning and tax planning.
 One wrong decision can lead to expensive consequences, and good luck trying to persuade the IRS to give you a do-over.

 Here’s how you can avoid some costly decisions around an inherited IRA.

 An inherited IRA is an individual retirement account opened when you inherit a tax-advantaged retirement plan (including an IRA or a retirement-sponsored plan such as a 401(k)) following the death of the owner.
 An heir will typically have to move assets from the original owner’s account to a newly opened IRA in the heir’s name.
 For this reason, an inherited IRA may also be called a beneficiary IRA.